 By way of comparison, Salido proved himself miles behind Mikey Garcia, the WBO super featherweight champion and one of boxing's rising young stars.
 Garcia destroyed Salido just 13 months earlier, totally dominating the veteran Mexican before winning a one-sided technical decision after eight rounds.

 There are few boxers with such little experience, though, who could have hung in the contest with Salido.
-When he gets rolling, Salido is a tough man for even quality pros to stave off, let alone a professional rookie.
+When he gets rolling, Salido is a tough man even for quality pros to stave off, let alone a professional rookie.
 Yet Lomachenko was definitely in the fight and had Salido hanging on for dear life in the final round.

 The issue, as it turned out, is that for all the experience he gained in 397 amateur fights, there is still a big difference between amateur boxing and pros.
 Professional boxing is rooted in power; amateur boxing is rooted in racking up points by simply touching the opponent in the scoring zone.